Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 ## Todo

+X Clean the MongoDB cluster
+X Write script to extract all visitor IDs from all sessions (sessions.buid.0) - don't forget to add the first one!
+	- No buid value: 85187.
+Empty buid value: 5.
+Failed lines: 89.
+Actual lines in the result file: 3217097.
+Sum total: 3302378.
+A few less results than 3302442, but sure!
+X Assemble the frequency for all of the visitor IDs across the sessions.
+- Compute the average number of occurrences per ID.

 X Compile methods that translate between full category names and URL-friendly names.
 X Compose the full top menu.
 - Import the visitors table through mongoimport (other computer required).